ACX Technical Requirements for Audiobooks: Full 2026 Guide

 Each chapter file should contain only one chapter.
 Do not concatenate multiple chapters into one file.
 ACX's system needs individual files to create proper chapter navigation in the Audible app.

 ACX publishes a list of common QC failure reasons, and the same issues come up repeatedly in audiobook production communities.
-Here are the top offenders:
+The most frequent ACX rejection reasons are noise floor violations, peak level clipping, wrong sample rate, and missing room tone:

 - Noise floor above -60 dBRMS — Home recording environments with untreated room acoustics, HVAC noise, or computer fan noise.
 By far the most common rejection.